Salt Lake West Side Stories: Post Seven

 Do you want to read the next post (Post 8)?
 OVERLAND TRAVELERS, EARLY VISITORS, AND THE COMING OF THE RAILROAD

-Related Activity: Go and visit the Deuel Cabin located at 35 North West Temple Street which has been preserved and interpreted by the Church History Library of the Church of Jesus Christ of Latter-day Saints.
-When you arrive try going inside and read the information provided about the cabin and its original owners.
-We also recommend that you visit Salt Lake City’s Daughters of Utah Pioneers (DUP) Museum located at 300 North Main Street.
+Visit Salt Lake City’s Daughters of Utah Pioneers (DUP) Museum located at 300 North Main Street.
 The museum opened its doors in 1950.
-The facility is a mid-20th century attempt at a modern version of the Salt Lake Theater (completed in 1861), which had been razed in the 1920s followed by much lingering regret.
-The museum from top to bottom is filled with what the DUP describes as “relics” of the pioneers up to approximately 1900.
+The facility is a mid-twentieth century attempt at a modern version of the Salt Lake Theater (completed in 1861), which was razed in the 1920s followed by much lingering regret.
+The museum, from top to bottom, is filled with what the DUP describes as “relics” of the pioneers up to approximately 1900.

 Fred E. Woods, “The Arrival of Nineteenth-Century Mormon Emigrants in Salt Lake City,” in Salt Lake City: The Place Which God Prepared, ed.
 Scott C. Esplin and Kenneth L. Alford (Provo, UT: Religious Studies Center, Brigham Young University (Salt Lake City: Deseret Book, 2011), 203–230.

-See our Additional Readings page for a complete list of works.
+See our Selected Readings page for a complete list of works.

 Do you have a question or comment?
 Write us at “ask a historian” – firstname.lastname@example.org